zabbix/zabbix/templates/module/process/README.md

 ## Overview

 For Zabbix version: 6.2 and higher.
-The template to monitor processes by Zabbix that work without any external scripts.
+This template is designed to monitor processes by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.
 For example, by specifying "zabbix" as macro value, you can monitor all zabbix processes.